 What are your tips when it comes to organizing finances?

 While you’re on vacation or enjoying holiday activities, look at ways to make sure your finances run smoothly.
 With the FinTech revolution, managing your finances more efficiently is easier than ever.
 Setting up automatic payments is a simple way to eliminate late fees and free up time for other pursuits.
 The holidays can also be an excellent time to organize financial documents, like tax returns, credit card statements, and insurance policies, in a safe place.
 Many of us create financial goals at the beginning of the year.

 Furthermore, if you have credit card balances or student loans, higher interest rates could make it more expensive to repay any debt.
+You already know a monster credit card bill isn’t a good thing.
+Carrying it over time is even worse.
+Cut it down quickly and aggressively.
 It’s wise to include an evaluation of your debt repayment plan as part of your winter financial checkup and explore ways to pay down your debt through transferring your balance(s) to a lower interest rate credit card.
 Alternatively, you can consolidate debt by taking out a personal loan.

 Now that I’ve got my finances organized, how do I stay protected?

 Keeping your family healthy and protected is the most important job as a parent.
 Most people are underinsured or not at all, completely compromising their financial well being.
 This is a great time to take inventory and review your current coverage (through employers and privately) and policies in advance to open enrollment at the end of the year.
 It’s essential to know your life and long-term disability coverage to determine if you’ll need additional private coverage to fit your needs.